sclorg/container-common-scripts/README.md

 `DOCKER_BUILD_CONTEXT`
 Use this variable in case you want to have a different context for your builds.
 By default the context of the build is the versioned directory the Dockerfiles are contained in.

+`clean-hook`
+Append Makefile rules to this variable to make sure additional cleaning actions are run when `make clean` is called.

 Regression tests
 ----------------